ASKurz/recoding-Hayes-2018/Chapter_08.md

     ## $ sex      <int> 0, 0, 1, 0, 1, 0, 1, 1, 1, 1, 1, 0, 1, 0, 1, 1, 1, 0, 0, 0, 0, 1, 1, 1, 1, 1, 1, 0, 0, 1...
     ## $ partyid  <int> 2, 1, 1, 1, 1, 2, 1, 1, 2, 3, 2, 1, 1, 1, 1, 1, 2, 3, 1, 3, 2, 1, 3, 2, 1, 1, 1, 3, 1, 1...

-Although Hayes made a distinction between the *X*, *M*, and *C* variables in the text.
-That distinction is conceptual and doesn't impact the way we enter them into `brm()`.
+Although Hayes made a distinction between the *X*, *M*, and *C* variables in the text, that distinction is conceptual and doesn't impact the way we enter them into `brm()`.
 Rather, the `brm()` formula clarifies they're all just predictors.

 ``` r
 fit2 <-